Thunder vs. Nets Player Props Betting Odds

 |3PM

-- The 16.5-point over/under set for Jalen Williams on Sunday is 1.5 lower than his season scoring average of 18.
+- The 16.5-point over/under set for Jalen Williams on Friday is 1.5 lower than his scoring average of 18.0.

-- He averages 0.6 fewer rebounds than his over/under on Sunday (which is 4.5).
+- He has collected 3.8 boards per game, which is less than his prop bet in Friday's game (4.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.